JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.12:
-	- Adds a new command `hammer_blueprint` to place new instances of Plan Build blueprints.
+	- Adds a new command `hammer_blueprint` to place new instances of Build Share and Plan Build blueprints.
 	- Adds a new command `hammer_location` to place new instances of locations.
 	- Adds a new command `hammer_freeze` to prevent mouse position affecting the placement (allows moving around).
 	- Adds a new command `plan_build_folder` to configure the blueprint folder.